-Alternative A-A site visit by DNRC staff and a search on TLMS identified two sites on section 16, but not in the project area.
-This project area is located within the previously disturbed roadway corridor, so impacts should be minimal as no operations are planned in the undisturbed portion of the tract.
+Alternative A-A site visit by DNRC staff and a search on TLMS identified no identified sites on this tract.
 Due to the small scope and previous disturbance no significant impacts should occur.
 A Class I (literature review) level review was conducted by the DNRC staff archaeologist for the area of potential effect (APE).
 This entailed inspection of project maps, DNRC's sites/site leads database, land use records, General Land Office Survey Plats, and control cards.
-The cable right-of-way (RoW) route is within the disturbed road RoW, No additional cultural resource inventory work is recommended.
-Proposed developments are expected to have No Effect to
+No cultural resources were identified in the area of potential effect for the proposed telecommunications cable installation project.
+No additional cultural resource inventory work is recommended.
+Proposed developments are expected to have No Effect to Antiquities.

-Antiquities.
 However, if previously unknown cultural or paleontological materials are identified during project related activities, all work will cease until a professional assessment of such resources can be made.